mnikander/cpp_sequence/README.md

 There are two ways the results of a pipeline can be handled:
 1. Return the result
-2. Continuation-passing style (CPS), where nothing ever returns
+2. Continuation-passing style (CPS), where nothing ever returns, and the final result is written somewhere

-Note that CPS may be able to model `filter` in a zero-overhead way, but output is a little more difficult since I would always need something similar to the `to` function object, even for the output of single values.
+Note that CPS may be able to model `filter` in a zero-overhead way, but output is a little more difficult since I would always need something similar to the `to` function object, even for the output of individual result values.
-Since the C++ standard does not guaranty the tail-call optimization, I am concerned I may have performance problems with loops, or nested loops, if I implement the whole thing with CPS.
+Since the C++ standard does not guarantee the tail-call optimization, I am concerned I may have performance problems with loops, or nested loops, if I implement the whole thing with CPS.
-Depending on how complicated the holding of intermediate state becomes, a solution based on CPS might actually be easier to implement.